thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 .. math:: K(t) =  w(t) sinc(t) = w(t) \frac{\sin(\pi t)}{\pi t} \;\;\;\;\; (Eq.\; 1)

-where w(t) is the window function.
-We examined the window functions shown in Table 2.0 [Meijering1999,Yoo2002]_,  Here *m* is the window radius; the window is non-zero from *-m* to *m*.
+where w(t) denotes the window function.
+We examined different window functions shown in Table 2.0 [Meijering1999,Yoo2002]_,  Here *m* is the window radius; the window is non-zero from *-m* to *m*.